Sunday, June 2, 2013

 Lady ferns down by Cataract Creek.

-Small blue butterflies, creekside denizens, drawn to moisture.
+Small azure butterflies, creekside denizens, drawn to moisture.

 Banana slug climbing a rock, on its way . . . somewhere.

-On the way back up to the Jeep I found the most perfect dandelion puff (probably mountain dandelion) and couldn't resist photographing it.
+Near the end of my hike I found the most perfect dandelion puff (probably mountain dandelion) and couldn't resist photographing it.
 I dragged it back down into the woods to be in the shade, but it was still kind of windy even under the Douglas firs.
 After I finally got it photographed I let it be.
 It was just too perfect an orb to blow to smithereens.

 * * *